jswajsberg/PassengerTrainService/readme.md

 - The HTML forms are basic but styled consistently for a simple and professional look.
 - No database connection is required.

+## 🔮 Future Enhancements

+The current version of the Passenger Train Service API is designed for demonstration and educational use.
+Planned future features and improvements include:

+### 🚧 To-Do / In Progress

+- **Admin Dashboard (Web Interface)**
+  A secure dashboard for managing train routes, bookings, and schedules.
+Planned features:
+   - View and edit train data
+   - Approve or cancel user bookings
+   - Add or remove train routes
+   - Dashboard analytics (e.g., busiest routes, daily traffic)

+- **Form Submission Handling**
+  Currently, the HTML forms are static.
+Future updates will include:
+   - POST endpoints to process form submissions
+   - Booking confirmation pages with success/failure feedback

+- **Validation and Error Handling**
+  Improve robustness with:
+   - Input validation on forms and query parameters
+   - Consistent error messages in JSON and HTML

+- **Persistent Data Storage**
+  Integrate a simple database (e.g., H2, MySQL) to replace hardcoded data.

+- **User Authentication (optional)**
+  Add login and role-based access control for admin operations.

+---

+Have ideas or want to contribute?
+Feel free to fork the project and open a pull request!

 ---

 ## 📄 License